mvccore/apidocs/README.md

 	<tbody>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-model-db">mvccore/ext-model-db</a></td>
-			<td>Base model database extension with base and abstract classes and interfaces to work with sql queries in more comfortable API.</td>
+			<td>Base model database extension with base and abstract classes and interfaces <br />to work with sql queries in more comfortable API.</td>
 		</tr>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-model-db-mysql">mvccore/ext-model-db-mysql</a></td>